lubomir/libutest/docs/index.markdown

 that does not force you to write lists of all test function.
 Instead, it finds them automatically.
 Magic!

-File found issues at [libutest] website.
+File found issues at GitHub in [libutest repository].

 ## Installation